neurostuff/NiMARE/docs/roadmap.rst

 ===========

-NiMARE's primary goal is to consolidate coordinate- and image-based meta-analysis methods with a simple, shared interface.
+NiMARE's primary goal is to consolidate coordinate- and image-based meta-analysis methods with a simple, shared and comprehensive interface.
 This should reduce brand loyalty to any given algorithm, as it should be easy to employ the most appropriate algorithm for a given project.
+It also provides an environment where comparisons between methods are easier to perform.

-A secondary goal of NiMARE is to implement some of the more cutting-edge methods for analyses built on meta-analytic data.
+A secondary goal of NiMARE is to implement some of the more cutting-edge methods for analyses built on meta-analytic neuroimaging data.
 There are many tools or algorithms that use meta-analytic data, including automated annotation, meta-analytic functional characterization analysis, and meta-analytic parcellation.
-Many of these methods are either tied to a specific meta-analysis package or never make it from publication to useable code.
+Many of these methods are either tied to a specific meta-analysis package or never make it from publication to useable (i.e., documented and tested) code.

 Ultimately, we plan to support all (or most) of the methods listed below in NiMARE: